-- 1. Children will wait with their family members outside of the bus, with face masks on, and social distance from other families that may be at the same stop. - 2.
-The bus monitor will exit the bus to take the child's temperature and ask each family member health questions in regards to each child's health status. - a.
-If the child has a fever of 100.4 or higher they will not be permitted on the bus.
-Please call the child's school for further guidance. - 3.
-If any of the health questions are answered yes, then they will not be permitted on the bus.
-Please call the child's school for further guidance. - 4.
-If the child is healthy and able to go to school, the bus aide will take the child onto the bus and buckle them into the safety restraint seat. - 5.
+- 1. Families are asked to answer the health screen questions prior to taking the child to the bus stop. - 2.
+Children will wait with their family members outside of the bus. - 3.
+The bus monitor will meet the child and family at the door of the bus at the stop. - 4.
+The bus aide will take the masked child onto the bus and buckle them into the safety restraint seat. - 5.
 Children will be assigned seats on the bus that will not be able to be moved without permission of the Center Manager and Director of Operations. - 6.
-All children will be socially distanced on the bus with one child per seat unless the children live in the same residence. - 7.
-Children must wear masks while on the bus. - 8.
-On the return trip home, the Bus Aide will unbuckle the child. - 9.
-The bus driver will verify the adult outside of the bus as an approved pick up person.
+Children must wear masks while on the bus. - 7.
+On the return trip home, the Bus Aide will unbuckle the child at their bus stop. - 8.
+The bus driver will verify the adult outside of the bus door as an approved pick up person. - 9.
+Once verified, the Bus Aide will release the child to the approved adult and have them initial the bus book .